xcart/xc5-manual/en/payments/paypal/setting_up_paypal_express_checkout.md

 ## Introduction

-This article aims to explain how you can set up Paypal Express Checkout in X-Cart.
+This article explains how to set up Paypal Express Checkout in X-Cart.

 ## Table of Contents